chnm/thatcamp-org/wp-content/plugins/custom-meta-widget/readme.txt

 * There may still be bugs, but I can't find any.

 == Upgrade Notice ==
+= 1.5.1 =
+Restores the "show custom link" functionality.

+= 1.5.0 =
+This update implements new functionality implemented after WordPress 4.4.
+If you are, amazingly, somehow, still using a version of WordPress older than 4.4, this may cause problems.
+(But if your install is *that* old, you already have problems :D)

 = 1.4.8 =
-* Replaces deprecated function throwing debug error message
+Replaces deprecated function throwing debug error message

 = 1.4.7 =
-* Purely cosmetic update for WordPress 4.4
+Purely cosmetic update for WordPress 4.4

 = 1.4.6 =
 Optional upgrade, new translations pl_PL (Polish), fr_FR (French), sr_RS (Serbian), and nl_NL (Dutch).